 EarliTec Diagnostics Announces $19.5 Million Financing to Advance Autism Diagnosis and Treatment in Children as Young as 16 Months of Age

-The Series A round was led by an affiliate of Bernie Marcus and Georgia Research Alliance and will support foundational work to make objective ASD diagnosis and monitoring broadly accessible
+The Series A round was led by an affiliate of Bernie Marcus and Georgia Research Alliance and will support foundational work to make objective autism diagnosis and monitoring broadly accessible

 ATLANTA, Feb.
-18, 2022 – EarliTec Dx, Inc. (“EarliTec”), a digital health company developing novel diagnostic and therapeutic products for children with Autism Spectrum Disorder (ASD) and early childhood vulnerabilities, announced today a $19.5 million financing to further its mission of making earlier ASD identification and treatment accessible to children everywhere.
+18, 2022 – EarliTec Dx, Inc. (“EarliTec”), a digital health company developing novel diagnostic and therapeutic products for children with autism and early childhood vulnerabilities, announced today a $19.5 million financing to further its mission of making earlier autism identification and treatment accessible to children everywhere.
 Bernie Marcus led the Series A round with participation from the Georgia Research Alliance (GRA).

-In 2021, the CDC reported that approximately 1 in 44 children in the U.S. are diagnosed with ASD.
-Early identification and intervention are significant factors in improving lifetime outcomes for children with ASD; however, limited access to skilled clinicians and other disparities often delay diagnosis until after the age of four.
-EarliTec is the first company to use Dynamic Quantification of Social-Visual Engagement (DQSVE) to objectively diagnose ASD and quantify individual severity at very early ages.
+In 2021, the CDC reported that approximately 1 in 44 children in the U.S. are diagnosed with autism.
+Early identification and intervention are significant factors in improving lifetime outcomes for children with autism; however, limited access to skilled clinicians and other disparities often delay diagnosis until after the age of four.
+EarliTec is the first company to use Dynamic Quantification of Social-Visual Engagement (DQSVE) to objectively diagnose autism and quantify individual severity at very early ages.

 “The difference that early identification makes in securing help and support during a very difficult time is significant and can ultimately transform the lives of children with autism and their families.” said Bernie Marcus, co-founder of The Home Depot.
 “We are thrilled to be at the forefront of this innovation and to support the evolution of this technology.”